 All for Good: Google developed All For Good (now owned by the Points of Light Institute) to make searching for volunteer opportunities as easy as possible.
 I wrote the XML spec, but other people smarter than I handled the engineering.

 Dissertation: It may be a stretch to classify this dissertation as a success, but the celebration certainly was…into the fountain!
 (True, my cell phone is in my left pocket in this picture, but after some rice-drying it worked again.)
+Late update: turns out that rice-drying technqiue is a myth.

 Acting Intelligently: A Brief History of Political Targeting: My friend Nathaniel Pearlman wanted to produce a book that went beyond standard media treatment of technology and politics.
 Rather, he strove to provide a realistic portrayal of the benefits and limitations of tech in campaigns, and I was very happy to help in the endeavor.
 I have great respect for many of my fellow contributors; this edited volume is worth a read.